mcallistertad/embedded-client/README.md

 included in embedded targets (e.g., IoT devices) to allow those devices to use the Skyhook Precision Location service in order to obtain an estimate of the geolocation of the device on which it runs.
-It is known as the 'embedded library', sometimes referenced as libel.
+It is known as the 'embedded library', sometimes referenced as LibEL.
 This repo also includes a sample client application which illustrates how the library can be used by your application (see below).

 Instructions for cloning and building the library are below.

 ## Change Log

+### Release 4.0.0

+* API simplifications.
+ * LibEL accepts timestamps with value 0 which indicates that time has not been synchronized.
+ * LibEL no longer holds state and cache in a static buffer.
+User allocates both request context buffer and session context buffer.
+ * User may call new API call, sky_get_cache_hit(), to determine whether the current request has a match in the cache.
+ * User may tune some configuration parameters at runtime.
+* Code size optimizations.
+ * Build time options allow inclusion/exclusion of non-essential consistency checks.
+ * Common code sequences have been factored out.
+ * Some of the largest functions have been re-written.

 ### Release 3.0.3